henb13/frag-finder/README.md

    x._gla1ve_3k-pistol_nuke_team-astralis_r16 1:34 (demo_gototick 223000)
    x._Hobbit_AWP-4k_nuke_team-gambit_r33 1:11 (demo_gototick 439000)
 ```
-  - <b>spread</b> (as in the frags being "spread out") is labelled for any 3k, 4k or ace where at least 15 seconds elapsed between two or more of the kills.
+  - ``spread`` (as in the frags being "spread out") is labelled for any 3k, 4k or ace where at least 15 seconds elapsed between two or more of the kills.
-  - <b>fast</b> is labelled for any frag where all the kills happen within six seconds.
+  - ``fast`` is labelled for any frag where all the kills happen within six seconds.
-  - The <b>timestamp</b> listed at the end of each frag represents the time shown on the ingame clock when the first kill of the highlight occures.
+  - The timestamp listed at the end of each frag represents the time shown on the ingame clock when the first kill of the highlight occures.
-  - The <b>tick</b> listed at the end of each frag is the very end of the round prior (1000 ticks before the start of the target round to be precise).
-This is to prevent potential player model lags that can occur when using the "start of the round" button.
-Taking you to right before the round starts allows you to use the "next round" button instead, potentially preventing such lag.
-Including "demo_gototick" is meant for easier copy/paste to the ingame console.
+  - The tick listed at the end of each frag is the tick right before the first frag of the highlight occures.
+Including ``demo_gototick`` is meant for easier copy/paste to the ingame console.
-    - The tick after the demo name (@123000) makes it so that you're taken to the start of the first highlight when using the playdemo command as listed.
+    - The tick after the demo name, for example playdemo <i>g2-vs-navi_map1-inferno</i>``@123000`` makes it so that you're taken to the start of the first highlight when using the playdemo command as listed.
-  - The <b>round number</b> is shown at the end of each highlight string, for example <i>r25</i> for round 25.
+  - The round number is shown at the end of each highlight string, for example ``r25`` for round 25.
-  - the <b>x._</b> preceding every highlight is meant to be replaced by a number when you have recorded the frag, making the whole line appropriate as a filename for your video file.
+  - the ``x._`` preceding every highlight is meant to be replaced by a number when you have recorded the frag, making the whole line appropriate as a filename for your video file.
 The information provided in the filename will then be easily searchable in your editing software, serving as helpful tags.
 For example:

     <img src="./img/editing-software-example.png">